polyipseity/information/special/academia/HKUST/COMP 1942/project/phase 3/submission.md

 #### Model 2: Conclusion

 First, for the model interpretation, the examples clearly show that higher capital gain correlates with having high income.
-Apart from that, from the decision tree above, we can infer that having higher education and lower working hours per week correlate with having high income.
+Apart from that, from the decision tree above, we can infer that having higher education level and lower working hours per week correlate with having high income.

 Additionally, if the relationship requires the person to be mostly independent, then their capital gain becomes the determining factor of income.